rse-council/researchsoftware.org/council.md

 For more information, also read
 [this blog post from the 2nd International RSE Leaders Workshop 2020](https://researchsoftware.org/2021/01/27/introducing-the-international-council-of-RSE-associations.html).

+The Council has a [*Code of Conduct*](./council/code-of-conduct.md), and you are expected to honour it in any participation in or interaction with the Council.

 ## Current members

 | Association | Name | Email |